Johann von Werth: Legend of Jan and Griet

 Johann von Werth's life became a popular legend in the Rhineland and Cologne that is frequently reenacted at Karneval time:

-The poor peasant Jan fell in love with Griet but she wanted a wealthier partner and declined his offer of marriage.
+A poor peasant, Jan, fell in love with Griet but she wanted a wealthier partner and declined his offer of marriage.
 Devastated by her rejection he came upon an army recruiter and signed up to go to war.
 Through hard work and good fortune he rose to become a general, celebrating several victories.
 After taking the fort at Hermannstein he was leading his triumphant troops into Cologne through St. Severin's Gate, when he saw his former love Griet selling fruit at a market.
 Griet was filled with regret at turning down such a successful person and exclaimed "Jan, who would have thought it?" to which he replied "Griet, who would have had done it!" and turns away.

 The story has several variants.
 It has inspired many songs including one in 2001 by the rock band BAP.
 Jan von Werth's name has been used for centuries to name military and recreational organisations, particularly groups of mounted marksmen at Schützenfests and Karneval.